Sidrawat11/Tic-Tac-Toe/README.md

 1. **Start the Game**: Open `index.html` in your browser to start the game.
 2. **Choose Your Mode**: Select between Single-Player and Two-Player modes.
-3. **Play**: Click on the grid to make your move.
+3. **Play Against the Computer**: Click on the grid to make your move.
 In Single-Player mode, the AI will make its move after you.
+4. **Play Against Friends**: Click on the 1P Icon to play against friends.

 ## Setup